slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On feedback and mentorship

+*'I’d rather have criticism from a genius than praise from an idiot.'*

 Feedback speeds up improvement but only take advice from mentors.

-> *'I’d rather have criticism from a genius than praise from an idiot.'*

 > *'A coach spots your bullshit before you open your mouth.'*

-> *'Follow the thought leaders instead of the traffic leaders.'*

-> *'Really great people make you feel that you too can be great.' -- Mark Twain*

 > *'No, that is the great fallacy: the wisdom of old men.
 They do not grow wise.
 They grow careful.' -- Ernest Hemingway*